 Once your kidneys cannot work on their own and they can no longer perform their various bodily functions (including sorting the body’s waste products), you will experience chronic kidney failure.
 Over time, the bodily fluids and waste builds up and causes serious health problems that affect the entire body.
 When your kidney function is significantly impaired, a nephrologist will prescribe dialysis or evaluate you for a kidney transplant.
 Those at higher risk for kidney failure may have diabetes, HIV/AIDS, hepatitis B and C, and chronic blood pressure problems.

-Continue ReadingJanuary 13, 2023 - Today, Baxter Health is pleased to announce a new policy offering a 15% discount on all outstanding balances paid in full before ...
+Continue ReadingEffective immediately, Baxter Health is offering a 15 percent discount on all hospital accounts if outstanding balances are paid in full before April ...

 Continue Reading